Help Centre

 1. Find a health care provider who is registered with Medavie Blue Cross.

-2. Show your IFHP eligibility document to your health care provider before they treat you.
+2. Show your IFHP eligibility document to your health care provider before you receive treatment.

 Note:

-• Before using any services, ask if the provider takes part in the Interim Federal Health Program (IFHP) and agrees to send their bill to Medavie Blue Cross.
+- Before using any services, ask if the provider takes part in the Interim Federal Health Program (IFHP) and agrees to send the IFHP eligible portion of the bill to Medavie Blue Cross.

-• If you pay a provider for a service or product that is covered by the IFHP, you won’t get any money back.
+- If you pay a provider for a service or product that is covered by the IFHP, you are not reimbursed by the IFHP.

 For more information on how to get health services and products, please have your provider contact the Medavie Contact Centre at 1-888-614-1880.